Agent Pre-installation Procedures for UNIX

 datasize |

 Determines the maximum size of the data segment of a process.
-BMC recommends setting this value to unlimited. |
+BMC recommends that you define this value as unlimited. |

 stacksize |

 Determines the maximum size of the stack segment of a process.
-BMC recommends 8 MB on all UNIX computers. |
+BMC recommends that you allocate 8 MB on all UNIX hosts. |

 coredumpsize |

 Determines the maximum size that a core dump can reach.
-BMC recommends setting this value to datasize to generate a complete core dump if a failure occurs. |
+BMC recommends that you define this value as datasize, which enables you to generate a complete core dump if a failure occurs. |

 descriptors |

-Determines the maximum number of descriptors in use by a single process.
+Determines the maximum number of descriptors that a single process can use.
 BMC requires the value of 4,096.
 Do not set the parameter value to unlimited. |

 memoryuse |